Karikari1234/Data-Visualization/README.md

 # Data Visualization

-I am building a data visualization website which takes user data in the form of **CSV,json or javascript object** and provies useful **insights** about the data.
+I am building a data visualization website which takes user data in the form of **CSV,json or javascript object** and provides useful **insights** about the data.

 I have used **NodeJS** as the backend runtime environment to get the data from a *mongoDB database* currently locally hosted.
 With the help of charting libraries **like D3.js** and **chart.js** I have tried to visualize the data.